ramonpm4/Perfil-Personal/README.md

 ## **Why Me?**
 With my scientific background and research experience, I am well-equipped to tackle complex problems and design data-driven solutions with a rigorous approach.
-I am really passionate about continuous learning and I am always seeking to expand my knowledge of cutting-edge tools and technologies in Data Science.
+I am really passionate about continuous learning.
+I am always seeking to expand my knowledge of cutting-edge tools and technologies in Data Science.